The Perfect 10 Day Japan Itinerary for First Time Visitors

 How much money will I need for 10 days in Japan?

 This completely depends on your own budget and what you want to experience in Japan.
-I was there with my boyfriend for 14 days, and we spent around $2,000 on our stay and somewhere around $2,000 to $3,000 on transportation, food, entertainment and shopping.
+I was there with my boyfriend for 14 days, and we spent around $2,000 on our stay and somewhere around $2,000 to $3,000 on transportation, food, entertainment, and shopping.
 As a couple who spent 2 weeks in Japan, $5,000 was enough.

-How many days is ideal for a Japan trip?
+How many days is ideal for a trip to japan?

-For a first Japan trip, if you are able to, I highly recommend visiting for at least 10 days – with 14 days being the perfect “first trip” amount!
+For a first Japan trip, if you are able to, I highly recommend visiting for at least 10 days, with 14 days being the perfect “first trip” amount!

-Can you get a 10 day Japan Rail Pass?
+should you get a 10 day Japan Rail Pass?

 ✨ Read this first: Do I really need a JR Pass in?
 Here’s Everything You Need to Know!

-- The Best and Unique Places to Visit in Japan in 2025
+- The Best and Unique Places to Visit in Japan in 2025 (For 1st Time Visitors)

 - 23 ESSENTIAL Tips + Things to Know Before Visiting Japan